 To embed your report into SharePoint Online, you need to get the report URL and use it with SharePoint Online's Power BI web part.

 Within Power BI, view the report.

-Select the File dropdown menu, then select Embed in SharePoint Online.
+On the More options (...) dropdown menu, select Embed > SharePoint Online.

 Copy the report URL from the dialog.

 Add the Power BI report to a SharePoint Online page

 Open the target page in SharePoint Online and select Edit.